helm/helm/CONTRIBUTING.md

 1. Fork the repo, develop and test your code changes.
 1. Use sign-off when making each of your commits (see [above](#sign-your-work)).
-   If you forgot to sign some commits that are part of the contribution, you can use git's Rebase Interactive feature to fix those.
+   If you forgot to sign some commits that are part of the contribution, you can ask [git to rewrite your commit history](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History).
 1. Submit a pull request.

 Coding conventions and standards are explained in the official developer docs: